parflow/parflow/pftools/python/README.md

 This assumes that you are using CMake with the pftools package as it is contained within the main ParFlow repo (see https://github.com/parflow/parflow)

-1. Update the version number in setup.py
+1. Update the version number in `setup.py`.

+2. Build with the cmake command line.
+Make sure that Python is enabled through the `PARFLOW_ENABLE_PYTHON` option.

+        mkdir build
+        cd build
+        cmake .. \
+            -D PARFLOW_ENABLE_PYTHON=TRUE

-2. Run the following command to create and test a source archive and a wheel distribution of the package:
+3. Run the following command to create and test a source archive and a wheel distribution of the package.
+Make sure you are running this command in an environment with the `twine` Python package installed.

         make PythonCreatePackage

-3. If the distributions pass, run the following command to publish the
+4. If the distributions pass, run the following command to publish the distributions.
+In order to run this command successfully, you must first set the `TWINE_USERNAME` and `TWINE_PASSWORD` environment variables to the username and password that you will use to authenticate with PyPI.
-   distributions:

         make PythonPublishPackage

-4. Check PyPI to make sure your package update was published correctly.
+5. Check PyPI to make sure your package update was published correctly.
 Thanks for contributing!

 ## Getting help